Daulat Singh Kothari: Achievements and honours

 D. S. Kothari was president of the Indian Science Congress at its golden jubilee session in 1963.
 He was elected President of Indian National Science Academy in 1973.
 His research on statistical thermodynamics and his Theory of White Dwarf Stars gave him an international reputation.

 The Padma Bhushan was conferred on him in 1962, and the Padma Vibhushan in 1973.

 He was also listed as a "Proud Past Alumni" by the "Allahabad University Alumni Association.
 In 2011, the Department of Posts issued a commemorative stamp in his honour.
 He was conferred Atmaram Award in 1990 by the Central Hindi Directorate, Ministry of Human Resource Development.

-One of the postgraduate men's hostels at Delhi University (North Campus) bears his name.
+Legacy

+In Kothari's honour, the University of Delhi established the D. S. Kothari Centre for Science, Ethics and Education and organises the D. S. Kothari Memorial Lecture; the first lecture was delivered by Nobel laureate John Kendrew on 18 November 1995.
+The United Service Institution of India established the Professor Daulat Singh Kothari DRDO Chair of Excellence in 1996, sponsored by the DRDO, while the University Grants Commission introduced the Dr. D. S. Kothari Post-Doctoral Fellowships in 2008–09 and the Dr. Daulat Singh Kothari Institute for Research and Education was established at Udaipur in 2020.

+In 1997, the University of Delhi established the D. S. Kothari Hostel in its North Campus in his memory.
+The hostel accommodates postgraduate male students and research scholars.
+The California Institute of Technology established the D. S. Kothari Prize in Physics in 1998.
+Endowed by Kothari's grandson, physicist Vineer Bhansali, also a Caltech) graduate.
+The prize is awarded annually to an outstanding graduating physics student.
+On 6 July 2011, the Department of Posts issued a ₹5 commemorative postage stamp marking his 105th birth anniversary.